peerlibrary/peerlibrary/README.md

     git submodule update --init --recursive

+If you are getting Stylus errors like:

+    error: Stylus compiler error: client/css/_viewer.styl:2

+    failed to locate @import file variables.styl

+You are not running `mrt` in the top-level directory of PeerLibrary.
+This is a [bug in Meteor](https://github.com/meteor/meteor/issues/1655).

 ### Debug mode ###

 To run PeerLibrary in the debug mode, you can run it with debug settings: